I can’t describe how happy I was when a client asked me for help with her apartment in Norway. I was probably dancing around our living room!

 It is funny because, in the end, it really doesn’t really matter whether I’m designing a house in the Czech Republic, San Francisco or Norway.
 But it made me happy because I was like ‘My first Scandinavian design for someone in a Scandinavian country!
 Yippee!’

 Anyway, my client needed a solution for their apartment in Norway.
 She and her husband were discussing the options for their space but they just weren’t able to agree on something.
 And even when they almost agreed they had no idea how it would look once it was ready.

 My client contacted me when they were already demolishing the ground floor of their house.
-Their main aim was to create an independent apartment which they can rent or have it as an extra space for the family or friends when they visit.
+Their main aim was to create an independent apartment that they can rent or have as an extra space for family or friends when they visit.
 And I’m sure when someone lives in Norway, they have a lot of friends from other countries who’d want to visit!

-It was a brilliant situation for me because, as they were remodelling the entire floor, not only could I give the space a complete overhaul but I could also choose a completly new layout which would fit their family lifestyle.
+It was a brilliant situation for me because, as they were remodeling the entire floor, not only could I give the space a complete overhaul but I could also choose a completely new layout that would fit their family lifestyle.

 Apartment in Norway – first draft

 I’d call my first version of the new layout ‘architectural’ because everything is straight and in line.
 There is a small entrance hall which will keep the house warm when you are opening the main door.
 I know this might look redundant to some, but not wasting energy should be a really important consideration for all of us.

 On top of this, the small entrance hall keeps the ‘dirty and wet area’ separate.
 It doesn’t need to be crossed when walking to the bedroom or bathroom.
 Unfortunately, it’s common to see many modern designs without this entry room.
 It is really disappointing having to walk ‘nice and clean’ through an area where someone walked in boots.

 My client liked this first draft with a simple living room and big kitchen but required some small amendments.